Click here to go to our other COVID-19 pages

 Where to get help?

 You or the person you are worried about can call the helpline for advice.
-These helplines are available during all Alert Levels.
+These helplines are always available.

 Women's Refuge notes that women abused by partners are more at risk during the COVID-19 outbreak.